openwisp/openwrt-openwisp-monitoring/README.rst

 Bootup Delay
 ------------

-The option ``bootup_delay`` can be used to make the send mode wait for a random amount of seconds after the bootup of the device.
-Allowed random values range from 0 up to the value of ``bootup_delay``.
+The option ``bootup_delay`` is used to delay the initialization of the agent for a random amount of seconds after the device boots.

+The value specified in this option represents the maximum value of the range of possible random values, the minimum value being ``0``.

+The default value of this option is 10, meaning that the initialization of the agent will be delayed for a random number of seconds, this random number being comprised between ``0`` and ``10``.

-The random bootup delay reduces the load on the OpenWISP controller when a large amount of devices boot up at the same time after a power failure, all trying to upload metrics to the controller.
+This feature is used to spread the load on the OpenWISP server when a large amount of devices boot up at the same time after a blackout.

+Large OpenWISP installations may want to increase this value.

 Compiling openwisp-monitoring
 -----------------------------